StolenThunda/TXBA_Tools/README.md

-# Quaser ProPlayer v8 (quasar-pp8)
+# TXBA Tools (txba_tools)

-A quasar version of Proplayer. one codebase for all!
+A quasar version of Proplayer's toolset. one codebase for all!

 ## Install the dependencies
 ```bash